“I have a business and I want to export.”

 As straightforward as it sounds, these are perhaps some of the most common questions new business owners and those that have seen success sales on the local market ask oftenly.

-This is because they understand that having an export component in a business is crucial in a sustenance plan, particularly when we want to address foreign currency demand.
+This is because they understand that having an export component in a business is crucial in a sustenance plan, particularly when the foreign currency is on high demand in the domestic market.

 For those that have exported before, they have come to understand that the export market is not an alien existence, far from the reach of many.

 With careful planning and putting into motion strategic activities, many have come to realise that any product or service can be sold on the export market.

 To assist existing and would-be exporters, ZimTrade – the national trade development and promotion organisation – has since prepared a 12-step easy guide to exporting.

 For business to be export ready, there are key aspects that needs to meet a certain threshold that makes it competitive within a pool of competing products or services.

 The first factor to consider is the product, which must be unique and in demand in the destination country.